-This public manifestation, the well-known miracles, the resurrection of Lazarus from the dead, and the general talk of the people stirred the interests of many.
+This public manifestation, the well-known miracles, the resurrection of Lazarus from the dead and the general talk of the people stirred the interests of many.
 Many strangers began to ask questions about this man who was called "the Christ."

-Certain Greeks asked Philip to introduce them to the Master, saying, "Sir, we would see Jesus" (v.
-21). - Obviously, these men did not simply desire to physically see the Lord.
+2. Certain Greeks asked Philip to introduce them to the Master, saying, "Sir, we would see Jesus" (v.
+21).

+Obviously, these men did not simply desire to physically see the Lord.
 They could do that without Philip's assistance.
 These Greeks wanted to know the Christ of whom they had heard so much.

 The sight of these Greeks must have brought joy to the Savior's heart.
 Here were men coming out of great darkness to him who is the Light of the world.
 These were Gentiles arising to seek their Savior.
+No doubt, he saw in these men a reminder of that which he had come to accomplish: the salvation of his elect out of the nations of the world.
 He must have looked upon these strangers with delight, regarding them as representatives of the countless multitudes who would come to him from the ends of the earth and the islands of the seas to behold the glory of God in his face.
 How his heart must have laughed with joy!
 This was the joy set before him, for which he was about to endure the cross, despising the shame.